Robert Mueller Will Tell Congress Trump Obstructed Justice, Predicts Former Colleague

-Special Counsel Robert Mueller is reportedly in talks to testify before the United States Congress.
-This comes as nos surprise given that House Democrats have long called on Mueller to appear before the legislature but the calls intensified following Attorney General William Barr’s testimony.
+Special Counsel Robert Mueller is reportedly in talks to testify before Congress.
+This comes as no surprise given that House Democrats have long called on Mueller to appear before the legislature, but the calls intensified following Attorney General William Barr’s testimony.

 As CBS News reported, top Democrats and nearly every single Democratic presidential candidate have called on Barr to resign, accusing the attorney general of “mischaracterizing” Mueller’s final report, and alleging that he is acting like Donald Trump’s personal attorney.